- You are here:

 - Only one lodge in the park, at the entrance, with little bush appeal

-- Political unrest in the area has set its development back
+- Ongoing political unrest in the area

 - Self-drive is not allowed at present for security reasons